Subscribers of MOA & AOA during incorporation of a Company

 Is a subscriber different from a shareholder?

-Who can become a subscriber?
+Who can become a subscriber in company law?

-Every subscriber to the memorandum of a company needs to pay the subscription share amount to the company after incorporation of the company.
-The company has to deposit such money into a current account of the company within 180 days of incorporation.
-The Subscriber is liable for the unpaid share capital of the company.
-Whenever a company calls for the unpaid amount, subscribers need to pay for such amount.
-This is only if such shares are not sold by them.
+Every subscriber to the memorandum of a company needs to pay the subscription amount to the company after incorporation.
+The company is required to deposit this amount in the current account of the company within 180 days of incorporation, as a part of the post registration compliance requirements.
+Thereafter, the subscriber is liable for the unpaid share capital of the company.
+Whenever a company calls for an unpaid amount, subscribers need to pay for such an amount.
+This is only applicable if they have not sold those shares yet.

 Details of Subscribers